potatoeggy/rooster/README.md

   --driver-path <path>			Use <path> as the path to the driver executable.
   --driver-log <path>			Use <path> as the path to the driver log file.

+Special options
+  --use-class-order			Override the order of classes based on period.

 Secrets options
   --gmail-address <address>		Use <address> as the Google account email address for Meet lookups.
   --yrdsb-password <password>		Use <password> as the password for authentication with YRDSB for Meet lookups.
   --discord-url <url>			Use <url> as the URL to send Discord webhooks to.
   --admin-user-id <id>			Use <id> as the Discord user ID to ping in case of emergencies.
 ```

+### Class configuration

 Class data is stored in the `config.json` configuration file with each class requiring the following fields: